KyleGough/sudoku/README.md

 There are two optional flags:

-* [-m] - Will display the moves and techniques used at each stage of solving the sudoku.
+* [-m] - Displays the moves and techniques used at each stage of solving the Sudoku.
-* [-o] - Will display the initial grid and solution in the terminal.
+* [-o] - Displays the initial grid and solution in the terminal.

 ```
 ./sudoku -m -o tests/simple-1000.csv